Jackson Kayak

-Jackson Kayak is a producer of kayaks and was founded by its namesake, Eric "EJ" Jackson.
-After working with Wave Sport Kayaks as a team member and as a designer, Eric Jackson and business partner, Tony Lunt formed Jackson Kayak in Rock Island, Tennessee in October 2003.
+Jackson Kayak is a producer of kayaks, founded by its namesake, Eric "EJ" Jackson.
+After working with Wave Sport Kayaks as a team member and as a designer, Eric Jackson and business partner Tony Lunt formed Jackson Kayak in Rock Island, Tennessee in October 2003.

 Company history

 In their first year, the company sold 2,500 boats, resulting in $1.5 million annual sales.
 Year-on-year sales increased by 80% until 2007, and the company sold 7,515 boats in 2008.
 In the United States, the company sold 40% of whitewater kayaks in 2008/2009, and the expected sales in 2009 was 7,000 boats.
 It also has the largest market share in England and Japan, and increases its share in France.

 The kayaks have become very popular as high-performing playboats of Freestyle athletes.
 Many of the world's leading Freestyle paddlers use Jackson kayaks, and Jackson Kayak's sponsorship of some of the best Freestyle kayakers in the world adds to this development (see below).

+On September 19, 2025 Jackson Kayak announced the shipping of the Antix 3.0, their latest whitewater kayak.
+The Antix 3.0 features upgrades designed by a collection of the brand’s paddlers including Dane Jackson, Stephen Wright, Clay Wright, Nick Troutman and Alec Voorhees with Tad Dennis leading CAD work.
+In early reviews, this latest model was well-received and called "playful and intuitive" bringing a modern feel to one of their most popular products.
+It's the first major product release for the expanding Tennessee-based outdoor company since acquiring two other legacy manufacturers: Eddyline Kayaks in February 2025 and Werner Paddles in May 2024.